Computational & Data Sciences (Interdisciplinary PhD)

 Required Core Courses (24 credit units)

-- Quantitative Methods I and II (6 credits): This two-semester sequence covers essential probability and statistics, including hypothesis testing, inference and experimental methodology using a modern statistical computing language like R. The introductory courses offered by the departments of Psychological & Brain Sciences (Psych 5066) and Political Science (Pol Sci 581) will be cross-listed and count for Quantitative Methods I credit.
-Quantitative Methods II is a course that includes maximum-likelihood methods, Bayesian and nonparametric models, generalized linear models and sampling techniques.
-The course is currently taught as Pol Sci 582 and will be cross-listed across participating departments.
+- Quantitative Methods I and II (6 credits): This two-semester sequence covers essential probability and statistics, including hypothesis testing, inference and experimental methodology using a modern statistical computing language like R. The introductory courses offered by the departments of Psychological & Brain Sciences (Psych 5066) and Political Science (Pol Sci 581) will count for Quantitative Methods I credit.
+Their follow-up courses (Psych 5067 and Pol Sci 582) will count for Quantitative Methods II credit.

 - DCDS 510: Data Wrangling (3 credits): We are in a new era in terms of the volume and modalities of data generated by efforts to measure human behavior.
 This will be a new cross-listed course that introduces students to the tools and techniques used to collect, maintain and process large-scale data sets of the kind generated in the course of studying people and social systems.